schitresh/system-design/design_patterns/3_behavioral/9_strategy.md

 ## Strategy
-- Define a family of algorithms, put each of them into a separate class, and make their objects interchangeable
+- Defines a family of algorithms
+  - Puts each of them into a separate class
+  - Makes their objects interchangeable

 ## Problem
 - Let's say we are creating a navigation app for casual travelers